ricardofpu/spring-boot-liquibase-kotlin-example/README.md

     mvn clean install
 ```

-After each test, we are deleting all rows from tables through the configuration made in `RepositoryBaseTest.kt`.
+>**Note**: After each test, we are deleting all rows from tables through the configuration made in `RepositoryBaseTest.kt`.
 See below

 ```kotlin
 @RunWith(SpringRunner::class)